mmfactory/a-p-prog/README.md

 The current project status: Programmer working, sources need cleanup, perhaps rework of its structure (it grew out of its simple structure).

-## changes from the original version by mmfactory
+## changes from the original version

 ISP_CLK and ISP_DAT pins of the programmer stay now as inputs except during programming so that corresponding PIC pins can be used even while the programmer is connected.